-A couple years ago, I went on my very first winter backcountry hut trip.
-I was so excited when we made the plans, but as the weeks went by, I got more and more nervous.
-Everyone else we were going with was really outdoorsy and did things like bike up mountains in their spare time.
+A couple of years ago, I went on my very first winter backcountry hut trip.
+I was so excited when we made plans, but as the weeks went by, I got more and more nervous.
+Everyone else we were going with was outdoorsy and did things like bike up mountains in their spare time.
 I didn’t know what to bring or what to expect.

 Well, I ended up having so much fun that a hut trip became an annual tradition.
 We’ve already tried to convince you why you should take a hut trip this winter.
 If you are still undecided or have one booked and are feeling nervous like I was, here is a complete gear list with all the details on what to pack for your first winter backcountry hut trip, as well as some specific recommendations in case you are missing any of the essentials.

 - Waterproof Shell / Pants: You’ll need something waterproof that is also breathable in case the snow starts to fall mid-hike.
-Recommended shell layers:

 - Footwear: Should be waterproof, comfortable and supportive enough for hiking/snowshoeing.
 Preferably this will be a winter hiking boot, but if, like me, you prefer a lower-rise shoe style, you will need to add gaiters to keep the snow out of your shoes.
 If you’re buying new shoes or boots, break them in BEFORE the trip.
-Recommended footwear:

 - Socks: Wool is my favorite.
 Whatever material you choose, make it warm, moisture-wicking (again, no cotton), and taller than ankle-height.
 You’ll also want an extra pair of dry socks to change into once you arrive at the hut.
-Recommended socks:

-- Slippers: not necessary, but awesome
+- Slippers: Not necessary, but awesome.

 - A topographic map of the area, or at the very least the map provided on the hut’s website